tomjtoth/tomjtoth.github.io/lyrics/README.md

 # About

 This is where I gather lyrics for songs I listen to via my [freemium playlist](https://www.youtube.com/playlist?list=PLgssVMmy7hPazMCO2onw-A_2EF3p90yUt).
+Give [Vivaldi](https://play.google.com/store/apps/details?id=com.vivaldi.browser&pcampaignid=web_share) a try as it can block annoying ads play youtube videos in the background (without the screen on).
+Now your only concern should be whether you have a stable enough internet connection for streaming content.

 ## Lyrics

-In no particular (but mostly alphabetical, and chronological) order.
+The below songs are linked to Google Translate in mostly alphabetical, and chronological order.
+I also put them up on musicxmatch, but they all wait for approvals for a period(?) of time.

 - Contact